The History of Roofing Construction

 Nevertheless, pitched roofs of clay or slate tiles remain the overwhelming favourite in Britain, as well as throughout much of Europe and North America, with asphalt and metal as alternatives.

 Roofing has come a long way since the days of mammoth skin, but its function is still the same — to keep us safe and comfortable in our homes.
-You’re very welcome to get in touch with us if you need more safety or comfort.
+You’re very welcome to get in touch if you need more safety or comfort.